-Air quality: For inhalable fine particulate matter less than 2.5 micrometers in diameter (PM2.5), the overall long-term risk was not evaluated due to insufficient data.
-Inhalable coarse particulate matter less than 10 micrometers in diameter (PM10) was not evaluated for long-term risk due to no available health guidelines.
-However, the area was located in a dusty desert environment, and ambient conditions may have varied.
-In addition, for burn pits, although the long-term risk for PM10 and for PM2.5 was not evaluated due to no air samples provided for analysis, there was an operating burn pit present at or around FOB Bostick, and ambient conditions may have varied - see Section 10.7.
-For inhalational exposure to high levels of dust, PM10 and PM2.5, such as during high winds or dust storms, and for exposure to burn pit smoke, it is considered possible that some otherwise healthy personnel who were exposed for a long-term period to dust and particulate matter could develop certain health conditions (e.g., reduced lung function, cardiopulmonary disease).
+Air quality: For PM2.5, the overall long-term risk was not evaluated due to 'insufficient data.'
+PM10 was not evaluated for long-term risk due to no available health guidelines.
+However, the area was a dusty desert environment, and conditions may have varied.
+In addition, for burn pits, although the long-term risk for PM10 and for PM2.5 was not evaluated due to no air sampling data available to characterize risk, there may have been operating burn pits utilized at or around FOB Shank and vicinity, and conditions may have varied-see Section 10.7.
+For inhalational exposure to high levels of dust, PM10 and PM2.5, such as during high winds or dust storms, and for exposure to burn-pit smoke, it is considered possible that some otherwise healthy personnel who were exposed for a long-term period to dust and PM could develop certain health conditions (e.g., reduced lung function, cardiopulmonary disease).
 Personnel with a history of asthma or cardiopulmonary disease could potentially be more likely to develop such chronic health conditions.
-While the dust and particulate matter exposures and exposures to burn pits are acknowledged, at this time there were no specific recommended, post-deployment medical surveillance evaluations or treatments.
+While the dust and PM exposures and exposures to burn pits are acknowledged, at this time there were no specific recommended, post-deployment medical surveillance evaluations or treatments.
 Providers should still consider overall individual health status (e.g., any underlying conditions/susceptibilities) and any potential unique individual exposures (such as burn pits/barrels, incinerators, occupational or specific personal dosimeter data) when assessing individual concerns.
-Certain individuals may need to be followed/evaluated for specific occupational exposures/injuries (e.g., annual audiograms as part of the medical surveillance for those enrolled in the Hearing Conservation Program; and personnel covered by Respiratory Protection Program and/or Hazardous Waste/Emergency Responders Medical Surveillance).
+Certain individuals may need to be followed/evaluated for specific occupational exposures/injuries (e.g., annual audiograms as part of the medical surveillance for those enrolled in the Hearing Conservation Program and personnel covered by Respiratory Protection Program and/or Hazardous Waste/Emergency Responders Medical Surveillance).